jtang6031/siads-699-sentiment-analysis-sp500/README.md

 - RavenPack story coverage changes sharply around 2017: about 138,000 stories in 2015, 96,000 in
   2017, and 59,000 in 2018.
 A raw news count can therefore partly reflect a vendor coverage change.
+- The pre-open rule uses clock time.
+It excludes weekend and holiday stories posted between 9:30 a.m. and 4:00 p.m. even when the stock market was closed, so the timing comparison does not cover every story published between two sessions.
 - Overnight gaps account for about 40.9% of the combined average absolute overnight and intraday component movement.
 This makes the timing window important, but it does not make a signal available before the gap begins.